mshafiee/astrology.ir/content/en/ephemeris/bosnia_and_herzegovina/sarajevo/wednesday.md

   - Ephemeris
   - Bosnia and Herzegovina
   - Sarajevo
-description: 🗓 Wednesday, 29 Apr 2026
+description: 🗓 Wednesday, 06 May 2026

 toc: false
 ---